texasbe2trill/texasbe2trill/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-I am a Security Engineer, USMC Veteran, & CompSci student at Oregon State University.

-I'm interested in contributing to open source security projects and I'm currently learning Python.
+I am a Security Engineer, USMC Veteran, & CompSci student at Oregon State University 🦫.
+I'm interested in contributing to open source security projects and I'm currently learning Python 🌱.

 Find out more about me & feel free to connect with me here: